It’s incredibly difficult to know the best way on how to talk to someone with an eating disorder.

 At the bottom of this post when I cover option #6 …

-I’ll provide links to my Bay Area Eating Support Group, which I host weekly as an Eating Disorder Therapist, and I’ll also include other resources in the Bay Area.
+I’ll provide links to my Bay Area Eating Support Group, which I host weekly as an Eating Disorder Therapist, and I’ll also include other resources such as a meal plan for eating disorder recovery.

 One quick note – eating disorders and struggles with food are incredibly common.
 You are not alone.
 There are more resources out there than you might know.